WordPress/WordPress-Coding-Standards/.github/ISSUE_TEMPLATE/bug_report.md

 Please provide a clear and concise description of what the bug is.

 What did you expect to happen?
 What actually happened?

-For bugs with fixers: How the code was fixed?
-How did you expect the code to be fixed?
 -->

 ## Minimal Code Snippet